jcunow/jcunow/50over1.md

 >- **week 20** How much methane is oxidized within wetland plants?
 We know there are plants speceis that fascillitate methane emission - are there root traits that fascillitate methanotrophs and meyhae oxidation?
 Sampling roots from a community traced to an individual plant.
 Sample methanotrophs inside the root tissue in the aerenchymatic root space.
 Find a way to surpress oxidation (CH2F2?) inside the roots to assess oxidation process rates and whether they correspond to methanotroph colonization and plant species / root trait expression.

+>- **week 25** Quantifying plastic pollution.
+Using FTIR, we can identify different types of plastics.
+Their spectrum is unique enough to maybe use a quantities PCA approach to say how much of a compound is in a sample.
+Test in pure soils first like quarz sand (beach sand) or high organics like prestige peat.
+Needs a to establish a calibration curve with known proportion of plastics.

+>- **week 25** Looking at priority effects belowground with by using fluorescent mutants in a minirhizotron setup.
+That way, we can test whether early and late arrival affect root biomass with species accuracy - otherwise nit possible.

+>- **week 25**
+Perspectives paper on ecological meaning of novel minirhizotron traits such as deep-drive or root instances, rooting angle homogeneity, root instance area, soil coloration.

+>- **week 25**
+Transpiration is definitely important in trees for methane emissions.
+People have suggested that the root uptake is the largest barrier for methane uptake from anoxic peat in graminoids.
+We also have some evidence for diurnal fluctuations of methane emissions.
+Hypothesis: methane uptake depends on transpiration rates. however, methane quickly enters the aerenchyma afterwards and hence the transpiration control is missed. simply manipulate vpd evaporative demand to induce transpiration variations.
+Time lags need further attention, as well as proposed diurnal oxidazation mechanisms.